cern-fts/fts-rest/docs/easy/README.md

 user_certificate and user_key can be safely omitted, and the program will use the values defined in the environment variables `X509_USER_PROXY` or `X509_USER_CERT + X509_USER_KEY`.

+If verify is False, the server certificate will not be verified.

 ### whoami
 Queries the server to see how does it see us